-There are multiple streams of work and people supporting natural heritage work in parks.
+There are multiple projects and people supporting ecosystem health in parks.
 This includes extensive pest plant and animal management, restoration plantings, supporting mana whenua and community conservation work, science programme monitoring and much more.

 The restoration programme is not just about planting trees.
 Most of the region’s bushland has regenerated through natural processes.
 The restoration programme is supporting natural processes of regeneration with extensive pest plant and animal management work.
 Fire threat management plans, new fire break trails and removal of redundant fencing are also included.